-Why you sent the radio: "Do your stuff" doesn't cut it.
+Why you sent the radio: "We talked on the phone, remember?"
+No, we get LOTS of calls, and your Corvette may be one of a dozen.
 Conversion?
 Options?
-Still 6 volts or 12?
-Write it down and there's no question.
+Is the car still 6 volts or 12?
+Write it all down so there's no question.

 Form of payment: We need a check, or credit information, up front.
-The sooner you provide this, the sooner we can start on your radio.
+Without it, the radio sits here till we get it.

 Providing this information is key to fast turnaround.
 Radios with missing information are set aside until we have what we need to continue.

 Second: use common sense when packing the radio!
-Your valuable radio will be dropped, kicked, tossed, and bounced around, and will no doubt land on the concrete floor.
+Your valuable radio will be kicked, tossed, and bounced around, and then it will fall off the truck.
 Bet on it!
-Follow a few simple instructions and you'll be just fine.
+Pack it right and you'll be fine.
+Really.
 UPS has detailed instructions for how to pack for shipping.
 So do the other carriers.
-The following is the "Short" version:
+Here's the "Short" version: